kevinwang930/kevinwang930.github.io/content/post/stream/video_stream.md

    1. common                5-10  Mbit/s
    2. high definition       15-30 Mbit/s

+## MP3
+formally MPEG-1 audio layer III or MPEG-2 audio layer III is a coding format is a coding format for digital audio.
+Originally defined as the third audio format of the MPEG-1 standard, it was retained and further extended as the third audio format of the subsequent MPEG-2 standard.

+MP3 as a file format commonly designates files containing an elementary stream of MPEG-1 audio or MPEG-2 Audio encoded data.
+MP3 uses lossy data compression to encode data.

+### M3U
+(MP3 URL or Moving Picture Experts Group Audio layer 3 Uniform Resource Locator) is a computer file format for a multimedia playlist.

+Although originally designed for audio files, it is commonly used to point media players to audio and video resources.

 ## MP4

 MP4 refers to the digital container file that cats as a wrapper around the video.